 What Maintenance is Required for Peak Performance and a Valid Warranty?

 Most quality heating and air conditioning contractors offer an annual Service Agreement.
-The PCSA (Preferred Customer Service Agreement) offered by Midwest heating & air conditioning provides for an equipment tune-up for the heating season (furnace and heat pump) and for the air conditioning Season (air conditioner or heat pump).
+The PCSA (Preferred Customer Service Agreement) offered by Midwest heating & air conditioning provides for an equipment tune-up for the heating season (furnace and heat pump) and the air conditioning Season (air conditioner or heat pump).
 A Customer Service Representative calls to schedule each tune-up at your convenience during regular business hours (8 am-5pm, M-F).
 A qualified service technician performs the tune-up to keep your heating and air conditioning equipment operating at peak efficiency and to preserve your equipment warranty.
 As with your vehicle warranty that requires certain service routines (oil change, air filter replacement, transmission service, etc.).
-Heating and air conditioning equipment manufactures also, require periodic maintenance to be performed to keep your furnace, heat pump, and air conditioner warranty valid.
+Heating and air conditioning equipment manufacturers also, require periodic maintenance to be performed to keep your furnace, heat pump, and air conditioner warranty valid.
 Check the warranty document that came with the equipment for further detail.
 Here is another car comparison that may be helpful.
 Just as an auto tune-up results in better gas mileage a heating system that is "in tune" saves on your gas and electric bills.

-Heating System Replacement
+Heating System Replacement FAQ

 How Do I Select the Right Gas Furnace?

-Today's furnaces offer a wide range of features, including multi-speed and variable speed air handlers, single stage and multi-stage heat outputs, various levels of efficiency (80%-97%), and micro processors that improve heating system control for more comfort at a lower operating cost.
+Today's furnaces offer a wide range of features, including multi-speed and variable speed air handlers, single stage and multi-stage heat outputs, various levels of efficiency (80%-97%), and microprocessors that improve heating system control for more comfort at a lower operating cost.
 Some personal research at the Library, in Consumer Reports, or On-line will help you be more familiar with the feature and benefit options available.
-Heating and air conditioning contractors are another good source of information.
+Heating and air conditioning contractors are another good sources of information.
 As with many major purchases, you need to trust and feel comfortable with your Installing Contractor.

 How Do I Select the Right Heating & Air Conditioning Contractor?